`Fishes may be able to cope with rising CO2 levels`

 Melbourne: As the Earth copes with rising carbon dioxide levels, some marine species are likely to be able to adapt to the predicted rising ocean temperatures and acidification associated with climate change, a new study has found.

-A paper published in Nature Climate Change magazine today said that marine species would adjust to rising carbon dioxide levels if their parents also experience high CO2 concentrations, according to an ABC report.
+A paper published in Nature Climate Change magazine said that marine species would adjust to rising carbon dioxide levels if their parents also experience high CO2 concentrations, according to a report.

 During the study, breeding pairs of cinnamon anemonefish (Amphiprion melanopus) were exposed to three different levels of carbon dioxide to reflect various climate change scenarios - current levels, moderate levels expected by mid-century and high levels of CO2 predicted for the end of the century.